 What Do I Mean By Trauma?

-Sometimes people don't define certain life experiences they have had as "traumatic."
-Sometimes the word seems too big, too significant, too powerful.
 One way to describe trauma is an overwhelming stress or threat, real or perceived, that our body and mind have gone through.
-Sometimes that threat or stress can become “stuck” in our bodies and impact how we carry on with our day-to-day lives.
-That stuck energy can prevent us from thriving and we simply feel like we are surviving.
+Sometimes that threat or stress can remain with us and impact how we carry on with our day-to-day lives and how we relate to others and the world around us.
+This experience can prevent us from thriving and we simply feel like we are surviving.

 Trauma can be experienced differently by different people.
-Sometimes we notice changes in mood, anxiety symptoms, physical ailments, flashbacks or nightmares, or disconnection from others.
+Sometimes we notice changes in mood, anxiety and/or depressive symptoms, physical ailments, flashbacks or nightmares, avoidance, or disconnection from others.
 Some folks are given a diagnosis, such as Post-Traumatic Stress Disorder (PTSD), while others are not.
-What one person might identify as being traumatic to them might be completely inconsequential to someone else.
-Sometimes it can be a slow-burning stress throughout our lives.
+Sometimes the events that lead to trauma or overwhelm can be a slow-burning stress throughout our lives.
 Sometimes it can be a series of events that overwhelm our nervous systems.
 And sometimes one event can bring about a shift that shakes our sense of safety and selves to the core.

 Without getting stuck on semantics of language or labels, it can be helpful to speak with a professional that understands the impact of trauma and can help you make sense of your experience in your own words.